 Hi Bold Bakers!

 Everyone needs a master recipe for cakes that never fail you and everyone loves.
-I have shared with you my master recipe for Carrot Cake and Yellow Cake but I haven’t revealed my Chocolate Cake recipe with Chocolate Fudge Frosting until now.
+I have shared with you my master recipes for Vanilla Cake & Carrot Cake but I haven’t revealed my Chocolate Cake recipe with Chocolate Fudge Frosting until now.

 This is the best chocolate cake recipe that I’ve found and it’s made by the great Ina Garten.
 I am a big fan of her books and style and on a separate note I want to live in her barn in The Hamptons.
-What I love about it is there is no mixer needed which makes the cake fast to whip up, also it is increbiley moist and rich because she uses buttermilk and oil which is my favorite kind of cake.
+What I love about it is there is no mixer needed which makes the cake fast to whip up, also it is incredibly moist and rich because she uses buttermilk and oil which is my favorite kind of cake.
 This type of cake is known as devils food cake, black magic cake and death by chocolate, and once you cake it you will see why.

 I wanted this Best-Ever Chocolate Cake to be really Big & Bold and to have the Best-Ever Fudge Frosting.
 This recipe yields you a rich, fudgy and soft frosting.
 Similar to a buttercream, this recipe is not complicated.
 However I know that people struggle with buttercream and getting it light and fluffy so I covered a lot of those points in the video so you will hopefully always have successful frosting.

 - 1¾ cups (250g/9oz) all-purpose flour